google/patents-public-data/models/landscaping/README.md

 * Google Cloud SDK
 * BigQuery Python Client
 * A few Python utilities

+### Platform Support

+Note that this has primarily been tested using Linux (Ubuntu) and Windows 10 with both CPU-based TensorFlow and with GPUs.
+There's no reason this shouldn't work just fine with MacOS, but it's not been thoroughly tested.
+If you encounter issues with the instructions, please feel free to reach out to [Dave Feltenberger](https://github.com/seinberg) or send a pull request with a fix.

 ### Anaconda
 I strongly recommend using Anaconda for this - it helps manage environments for Python, and these instructions will assume you're using it.
 Download Anaconda from [https://www.continuum.io/downloads](https://www.continuum.io/downloads).
 Install the Python 3.6 version, *not* 2.7.